zombodb/zombodb/INDEX-MANAGEMENT.md

 ALTER INDEX idxname RESET (preference);
 ```

+Chagning non-structure settings such as `replicas` and `refresh_interval` do not require a reindex, but do you require you call `zdb_update_mapping(tablename)` to push these changes to Elasticsearch.

-Currently, a `REINDEX` is required after changing an index setting that would affect the physical structure of the underlying Elasticsearch index.
-This includes changing both `shards` and `replicas`, despite Elasticsearch being able to dynamically add/remove replicas.
-This may be resolved in a future version.
+However, a `REINDEX` is required after changing an index setting that would affect the physical structure of the underlying Elasticsearch index, specifically `shards`.
+This is a limitation of Elasticsearch in that shard count is fixed at index creation time.

 ## ALTER TABLE

 The various forms of ALTER TABLE that add/drop columns or change column types are supported.
 Note that if added columns have a default value or if the type change isn't directly cast-able, Postgres will automatically rebuild the index, so these operations could take a significant amount of time.

 >##### WARNING:  Renaming columns is not supported, and doing so will leave the underlying Elasticsearch index in a state that is inconsistent with Postgres.
+If you do rename a column, you'll need to issue a `REINDEX`.

 ## VACUUM